slebed/KingShroud/docs/shrouds/kings_shroud.md

 ## Print preparation

 Print the KingsShroud_v176.stl face down on the bed in your primary color.
-Note that these parts were designed to be printed with Petg and are a tight fit.
+Note that these parts were designed to be printed with PETG and are a tight fit.
 If printing in ABS, please adjust for shrinkage.

-I used SuperSlicer to print my parrts using the following settings
+I used SuperSlicer to print my parts using the following settings
  - 0.4 nozzle
  - 4 perimeters
  - 5 top and bottom layers
+ - No supports are necessary
  - Bottom infill set to Archimedean Chords

  Wait!?
 What's that infill all about?
 And what's going on with this...